-Just as I prepared to launch into a full-blown dissertation at the bar, we were interrupted and pulled into another conversation.
-I was further distracted and eventually drifted to the other side of the saloon, we never made it back to our little chat and I never saw him again.
+Just as I prepared to launch into a full-blown dissertation, we were interrupted and pulled away.
+I eventually drifted to the other side of the saloon, we never resumed our little chat, and I never saw him again.

 You Make A Good Point

-Maybe I should cut it.
-There are some compelling arguments for short hair.
+Maybe I should.
+There are some compelling arguments for why you should cut your hair.